SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/best-practices-search.md

 ## Filter your data before aggregation

-When filtering data, make the result set you are working with as small as possible before conducting [aggregate] (../../search-query-language/group-aggregate-operators "Group") operations like sum, min, max, and average.
+When filtering data, make the result set you are working with as small as possible before conducting [aggregate](/docs/search/search-query-language/group-aggregate-operators) operations like sum, min, max, and average.
 According to [Be specific with search scope](#be-specific-with-search-scope), keywords and metadata in your search scope are the priority.
 If you must use a `where` clause, refer to [Use fields extracted by FERs and avoid the where operator](#use-fields-extracted-by-fers-and-avoid-the-where-operator).

 **Best approach:**